digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 Error handling
 --------------

-The same as :ref:`for known bounds <dedup-bounded-error-handling>`, except that the former retry from :ref:`step 2 <dedup-bounded-step-offset>` becomes retry from :ref:`step 3 <dedup-unbounded-step-offset>`.
+The same as :ref:`for known bounds <dedup-bounded-error-handling>`, except that the former retry from :ref:`Step 2 <dedup-bounded-step-offset>` becomes retry from :ref:`Step 3 <dedup-unbounded-step-offset>`.

 Failure scenarios